-Bournemouth Beach Lodges have been on the seafront at Boscombe since 2017.
-The best way to describe them is to think of a cross between the most stylish beach huts you can imagine and bijou lodges with everything you could need for a seaside holiday on the South Coast of England.
+These luxury lodges have been on the seafront at Boscombe since 2017.
+The best way to describe them is to think of a cross between the most stylish beach huts you can imagine and bijou lodges with everything you could need for a seaside break on the South Coast of England.

 Where are Bournemouth Beach Lodges

 The location is outstanding for families.
 You are right on the beach – there’s seven miles worth of it – Boscombe Pier is 800 meters away and beyond that are all the attractions of Bournemouth beach itself.

 We stayed in lodge 21.
 We didn’t need a dog-friendly lodge this time as we’d left Tin Box Dog with the grandparents for the weekend.
 There were however, two dog-friendly lodges to our left where we could see water bowls on the deck outside.
 More dog-friendly accommodation is available.

 You get a great personal service when you book into Bournemouth Beach Lodges.
 The team called to confirm all our details and sent follow up emails and messages in the 24 hours before we arrived.

 As we were travelling on Friday after school, and knew we wouldn’t get there until after reception had closed at 6.30pm, the team left a key for us in a safe box and text me the access code.

 When we arrived the lights and heating were on and there was a welcome pack with tea, coffee, biscuits and a pint of milk in the kitchen.

 The lodges are beautifully finished with light wood and blue soft furnishings to complete the coastal theme.